-Working in the renewable energy sector, epm: technology was tasked with developing a new Parabolic Trough Collector (PTC)
+Working in the renewable energy sector, epm was tasked with developing a new Parabolic Trough Collector (PTC)

 The project outlined the need to use Formula 1 technology in the renewable energy sector, funded by the EU and supported by Materials KTN.